MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Emblem.md

     multi method new ( N-GObject :$icon!, UInt :$origin? )

-  * N-GObject $icon; an object containing the icon.
+  * $icon; an object containing the icon.

-  * UInt $origin; a GEmblemOrigin enum defining the emblem's origin
+  * $origin; a GEmblemOrigin enum defining the emblem's origin

 ### :string